ils94/SkyrimMacros/README.md

 # How to use

 - Press * to start the Crafting Helper.
+- Press - to start the Enchanting Helper.
-- Press - to start the Ranged Training Dummy Macro.
+- Press + to start the Ranged Training Dummy Macro.
-- Press + to start the Melee Training Dummy Macro.
+- Press . to start the Melee Training Dummy Macro.

 You can change your Bow Drawing time in the "bow_drawing.txt" file, default value is 1.5.

 **Crafting Helper**

 When activated, the script will press "E" and "Left Mouse" to quickly craft items.

+**Enchanting Helper**

+When activated, the script will do a key sequence to select an item, select an enchantment and select a soul gem, then press R and click YES to enchant, then go all back to select a new item.
+This will only work when using [SkyUI mod.]([https://www.nexusmods.com/skyrim/mods/23698](https://www.nexusmods.com/skyrim/mods/3863))

 **Ranged Training Dummy Macro**